LosAlamosCodingDojo/minesweeper-kata/README.md

 codingdojo
 ==========

-Files for the Los Alamos Coding Dojo
+This repo contains files for 3rd Los Alamos Coding Dojo, in which the minesweeper kata was done.